 Imagery: Imagery is the visualization of an act before its execution.
 While performing, athletes need high levels of imagery ability.
 This allows them to make decisions on moves and passes make.
 For instance, an athlete needs to predict an opponent’s direction if they execute a certain move.
 For instance, football players with high imagery abilities display excellent maneuvers with the ball.

 Motivation: This is lifting the spirit of people for a performance.
-As a sport psychologist, you have to master motivational skills for the exemplary performance of athletes you work with.
-Motivation is necessary before a performance could be a race or a match.
+As a sport psychologist, you have to master motivational skills for the exemplary performance of the athletes you work with.
+Motivation is necessary before a performance can be a race or a match.
 It is also essential after the performance.
 Athletes need to be motivated after losing so that they improve their next performance.
 They also need the motivation to keep winning after one victory.

 Best Schools That Offer a Sport Psychology Master’s Program